sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

   company running Bay Area Bikeshare.  are trying to increase ridership, and you want to offer deals through the mobile app to do so.

-- What deals do you offer though?
-Currently, your company has several options which can change over time.
+- Currently, your company has several options which can change over time.
 Frequent offers include:
   * Single Ride
   * Monthly Membership
   * Annual Membership